strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

            value: cz.scholz.providers.CustomPodSecurityProvider
    ```

-Once you update the Deployment with these changes, it will roll the Cluster Operator pod to activate the new provider.
+After you update the Deployment with these changes, it will roll the Cluster Operator pod to activate the new provider.
 If you have any operands deployed and the new provider caused changes to their security context, the operator will proceed and roll them as well.
 If not, just deploy a Kafka cluster using one of our provided examples.
-Once it is deployed, you can check its Security Context and you should see that the Pods and containers have the security context defined by your provider.
+After it is deployed, you can check its Security Context and you should see that the Pods and containers have the security context defined by your provider.
-In our case, all containers will have the read-only root filesystem option enabled:
+In our example, all containers will have the read-only root filesystem option enabled:

 ```yaml
 apiVersion: v1